-Engaging in regular exercise is a great health strategy to improve your physical fitness.
+Engaging in regular exercise is a great way to improve your physical fitness.
 It helps keep your bones, joints, and muscles healthy.
 Aerobic activities, for example, strengthen your heart and lower the risk of developing osteoporosis.
 Exercising daily helps keep the physical body fit by burning fat and helping to build muscle which in turn burns more fat, even when the individual is at rest.

 Not all the benefits associated with regular exercise are physical, and you may be wondering, “How does exercise affect your mind and mood?”